author, updated date

 Everything's changed.
 The pandemic is vaccinated.
 Brexit is done.
-Trumpism is in abeyance.
+Trump and Corby are loooong gone.
 It's time for a huge marketing macchiato: new big ideas on B2B, indeed, B2P marketing.

 1. Buyer metamorphosis